javicha/InventoryManager/README.md

 We have 4 microservices, with asynchronous communication mechanism through RabbitMQ:
 + **Inventory.API**:
 + **Inventory.Synchro**:
 + **Laboratory.API**: Microservice for illustrative purposes.
 The only functionality it implements is subscribing to a Rabbit queue to consume the event "ProductExpiredEvent".
-When we remove a product from the inventory, Inventory.API publishes the event in the corresponding Rabbit queue, and this microservice consumes it and logs a message of the style *ProductExpiredConsumer - ProductExpiredEvent consumed - {event}*.
+Inventory.Synchro publishes the event in the corresponding Rabbit queue, and this microservice consumes it and logs a message of the style *ProductExpiredConsumer - ProductExpiredEvent consumed - {event}*.
 We can see the message event in the logs, executing the command **docker logs laboratory.api** from the command line.
+A possible real use case would be to update the laboratory database, to avoid using expired products.
-+ **Accounting.API**:
++ **Accounting.API**: Microservice for illustrative purposes.
+The only functionality it implements is subscribing to a Rabbit queue to consume the event "ProductRemovedEvent".
+When we remove a product from the inventory, Inventory.API publishes the event in the corresponding Rabbit queue, and this microservice consumes it and logs a message of the style *ProductRemovedConsumer - ProductRemovedEvent consumed - {event}*.
+We can see the message event in the logs, executing the command **docker logs accounting.api** from the command line.

 ## API architecture